 In January 2013, we sponsored a water project in India, where approximately 100,000,000 people lack clean water.
 We will include updates, photos and GPS coordinates of the exact community we are helping as the project is completed.

-In 2007, we partnered with Free The Children, a charitable organization devoted to providing education opportunities and reducing poverty in the developing world.
+In 2007, we partnered with WE Charity, formerly known as Free The Children, a charitable organization devoted to providing education opportunities and reducing poverty in the developing world.

 In 2014 we joined forces with the grassroots charity Jacob’s Ladder, The Canadian Foundation for the Control of Neurodegenerative Disease, which aims to benefit children by reducing occurrences of neurodegenerative disease through education, awareness, and research into ground breaking discoveries for diseases such as Autism, Rette’s Syndrome, epilepsy and Gaucher’s Disease.
 Their work has also made it possible for both women and men to be screened for a wide variety of genetic disorders.